AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2021-10-10-managing-complex-state-react-usereducer/index.md

 ## Solution: Manage Complex State with `useReducer`

-We saw one problem with managing React state using multiple `useState` calls: It's not obvious, at a glance, that some of those state variables are dependent on each other because they're all declared separately.
+We saw one problem with managing React state using multiple `useState` calls: It's not obvious that some of those state variables are dependent on each other because they're all declared separately.
 Moreover, if you need to reset your function component to its initial state, then you need to remember to do this for all of the individual state variables.
 This makes it difficult to scale the component in the future if it needs to manage additional state.

 There are some additional drawbacks to managing complex state in this manner: